obophenotype/brain_data_standards_queries/docs/deployment.md

 docker run -p 8484:8080 -e SOLR_HOST=$SERVER_IP -e SOLR_PORT=8983 -e SOLR_COLLECTION=bdsdump -it bds/search-service
 ```

 Now you can browse the API [Swagger interface](http://SERVER_IP:8484/bds/) and run one of the example queries.
+Such as: http://SERVER_IP:8484/bds/api/autocomplete?query=L5%2F6%2520NP